+- 2.4.3 Occasion Rules.
+Each licensee must post at a conspicuous location a sign in at least 12-point font stating: - (a) All licensee rules in effect during that occasion, none of which may be in conflict with the Bingo and Raffles Law or these rules. - (b) That the games manager is the final authority in the event of a dispute. - (c) The procedure for determining refunds and the amount of the refund in the event of a power failure.

+2.4.4 Prize information.
-- (b) The licensee must post a sign stating that the games manager has a copy of the Bingo and Raffles Law and rules available for inspection.
-The licensee must use at least 12-point font and post the sign in a conspicuous location. - (c) The licensee must post any material as may be required by the Secretary of State from time to time. - 2.4.2 License.
-A licensee must post a copy of the license for all players to see until the conclusion of the occasion. - 2.4.3 Occasion rules.
-Each licensee must post a sign, in a conspicuous location and in at least 12-point font, that includes the following information: - (a) All house rules in effect during that occasion; - (b) That the games manager is the final authority in the event of a dispute; and - (c) The procedure for determining refunds and the amount of the refund in the event of a power failure. - 2.4.4 Prize information - (a) At the beginning of each occasion, the licensee must post the number and amount of cash prizes and how the prizes may be won, including the cost to players.
-The licensee must use at least 12-point font and post the information in a conspicuous location. - (b) The licensee must either display the available merchandise prizes or post a list and complete description of the prizes and how the prizes may be won, including the cost to players.
-If the licensee designates an alternative cash prize in the case of multiple bingo winners, the licensee must post details about the alternative prize in accordance with Rule 2.4.4(a). - (c) If the licensee offers prize payouts on the basis of number of players or gross amount of sales, the licensee must conspicuously post a statement to that effect.

-- 2.4.5 Notice of cancellation of the bingo occasion.
-A licensee may only cancel a previously scheduled occasion by posting a notice of cancellation at the location of the scheduled game at least one hour before the scheduled beginning of the occasion.
-The licensee must use at least 12-point font and post the notice in a conspicuous location. - (a) For occasions played at commercial bingo facilities, the scheduled beginning of the occasion is the occasion start time stated in the rental agreement. - (b) For occasions played at facilities owned by the licensee or used without charge, the start time is the time the licensee normally admits players into the facility. - 2.5 A licensee may presell tickets in accordance with section 24-21-617(16), C.R.S., as follows: - 2.5.1 Preselling is limited to the non-electronic sale, not more than fourteen days in advance of a bingo gaming event, of a ticket evidencing a person's right to enter the event; and - 2.5.2 A licensee may not presell or authorize reserving a: - (a) "Card," as defined in section 24-21-602(7), C.R.S.; - (b) "Pull tab," as used in section 24-21-602(36), C.R.S.; - (c) "Strip bingo card," as defined in Rule 1.18; or - (d) Specific seat.
+- (a) The licensee shall conspicuously post information at the beginning of each occasion specifying the number and amount of cash prizes, and how the prizes may be won, including the cost to players. - (b) The licensee must either display the available merchandise prizes or post a list and complete description of the prizes, and how the prizes may be won, including the cost to players.
+If the licensee designates an alternative cash prize in the case of multiple bingo winners, the licensee must post details about the alternative prize in accordance with Rule 2.4.4(a). - (c) Merchandise prizes are not redeemable or convertible into cash directly or indirectly, in accordance with section 12 9 107(8), C.R.S. - (d) If the licensee offers prize payouts on the basis of number of players or gross amount of sales, the licensee must conspicuously post a statement to that effect. - 2.4.5 Notice of Cancellation of Bingo Occasion.
+A licensee may only cancel a previously scheduled occasion by posting a notice of cancellation at the location of the scheduled game at least one hour prior to the scheduled beginning of the occasion. - (a) For occasions played at commercial bingo facilities, the scheduled beginning of the occasion is the occasion start time stated in the rental agreement. - (b) For occasions played at facilities owned by the licensee or used without charge, the start time is the time the licensee normally admits players into the facility.